-The Company has established an Audit Committee comprising three Directors, all of whom are independent: AJM Williams (Chairman) and KJ Wood.
+The Company has established an Audit Committee comprising three Directors, all of whom are independent: AJM Williams (Chair), KJ Wood and KJ Fagg.
 They meet periodically to review issues relating to the controls applied to the Company’s activities, accounting policies, the content of financial statements and related issues.
 Meetings of the committee are attended by a partner from the Company’s auditors, PricewaterhouseCoopers and the Managing Director, RM Freeman, by invitation.

 Consideration of potential Directors to fill vacancies is also undertaken by the Board Nomination Committee.
 Matters to be considered by the Committee will include the ability of the proposed director to contribute towards achievement of the Company’s goals, breadth of business experience and knowledge of the Australian investment scene.

 As a listed entity, the Company has an obligation under the Listing Rules to maintain an informed market with respect to its securities.
 Accordingly, we keep the market advised of all information required to be disclosed under the Rules which we believe would have material affect on the price or value of the Company’s securities.

 In addition to the Half Yearly and Annual reporting requirements, there is a constant stream of information being provided to the Stock Exchange.
 Of particular note, is the disclosure after each month-end of the Company’s Net Asset Backing per Share.
 This is also disclosed at other times if a material change in value has occurred.
 All important Stock Exchange announcements are also posted to the Company’s website.